-The University of Southern California maintains the privacy of student education records and allows students the right to inspect their education records as stated in the university's Student Education Records policy, consistent with the requirements of the Family Educational Rights and Privacy Act of 1974
+The University of Southern California maintains the privacy of student education records and allows students the right to inspect their education records as stated in the university's Student Education Records policy, consistent with the requirements of the Family Educational Rights and Privacy Act of 1974 (FERPA).

-(FERPA).
 The entire text of the university's policy is located in the Office of the General Counsel, Office of the Vice President for Student Affairs and the Registrar's Office.
-A summary also appears in the current edition of the student guidebook, SCampus.
-Additional information regarding FERPA is also available on the Registrar's Website, www.usc.edulferpa.
+Additional information regarding FERPA is also available on the Registrar's Website, usc.edu/ferpa.